Why Anxious Dogs Love Mobile Grooming

 Mobile grooming gives us that flexibility.
 We schedule appointments with buffer time built in, so we're never rushing.
 If a dog needs ten extra minutes to feel comfortable, they get it.

 Gradual approach works.
 Some of our most anxious clients started with very short sessions — just a bath and a brush.
 Then we added nail trims once they felt safe.
 Eventually, we worked up to full grooming.
 You can't do that in a traditional salon environment.
+For tips on making that first session easier, see our guide to preparing your dog for their first mobile grooming visit.

 The Van Is Designed for Calm